$\rho$-arbitrage and $\rho$-consistent pricing for star-shaped risk measures: Mean- portfolio selection, -arbitrage and -consistent pricing

-As in the case of classical mean-variance portfolio selection, we start our discussion on mean-$\rho$ portfolio optimisation (concurrently, mean-$\rho^\infty$ portfolio optimisation) by introducing a partial preference order on the set of portfolios.
-This preference order formalises the idea that return is ``desirable'' and risk is ``undesirable''.
+We start our discussion on mean-$\rho$ portfolio optimisation (concurrently, mean-$\rho^\infty$ portfolio optimisation) by introducing a preference preorder on the set of portfolios.
+This preorder formalises the idea that return is ``desirable'' and risk is ``undesirable''.

 \begin{definition} A portfolio $\pi \in \RR^d$ is \emph{strictly $\rho$-preferred} over another portfolio $\pi^\prime \in \RR^d$ if $\mathbb{E}[X_{\pi}] \geq \mathbb{E}[X_{\pi^\prime}]$ and $\rho(X_{\pi}) \leq \rho(X_{\pi^\prime})$, with at least one inequality being strict. \end{definition}